-- 4.1 If a hospital has the capacity to provide training in ophthalmic anaesthesia, anaesthetic trainees should be given the opportunity to gain exposure in this unit of training.36 - 4.2 Anaesthetic trainees should be trained in order to obtain the learning outcomes as stipulated in the RCoA curriculum for ophthalmic anaesthesia.37 - 4.3 Structured training in regional orbital blocks should be provided to all inexperienced practitioners who wish to learn any of these techniques.
-This should include an understanding of the relevant ophthalmic anatomy, physiology and pharmacology, and the prevention and management of complications.2 Where possible, trainees should be encouraged to undertake 'wetlab' training or use simulators to improve practical skills.^{38,39} - 4.4 Intermediate level training as set out in the RCoA curriculum37 should be an essential criterion and higher level training a desirable criterion in the person specification for a consultant appointment with ophthalmic anaesthetic sessions in the job plan. - 4.5 All anaesthetists working in ophthalmic services should have access to continuing educational and professional development facilities for advancing their knowledge and practical skills associated with ophthalmic anaesthesia.40 - 4.6 All staff should have access to adequate time, funding and facilities to undertake and update training that is relevant to their clinical practice, including resuscitation training.41
+- 4.2 Anaesthetists in training may be given the opportunity to train in ophthalmic Anaesthesia as a special interest area of the RCoA 2021 Curriculum if the hospital caseload and capacity for training meet the requirements for this special interest area.^{39,40} - 4.3 Structured training in regional orbital blocks should be provided to all inexperienced practitioners who wish to learn any of these techniques.
+This should include an understanding of the relevant ophthalmic anatomy, physiology and pharmacology, and the prevention and management of complications.2 Where possible, trainees should be encouraged to undertake 'wetlab' training or use simulators to improve practical skills. ^{41,42,43} - 4.4 Intermediate level training as set out in the RCoA 2010 Curriculum41 should be an essential criterion and higher level training a desirable criterion in the person specification for a consultant or autonomously practising anaesthetist with ophthalmic anaesthetic sessions in the job plan.
+For candidates who are trained on the RCoA 2021 Curriculum, the special interest area in ophthalmic anaesthesia should be an essential criterion.39 - 4.5 All anaesthetists working in ophthalmic services should have access to continuing educational and professional development facilities for advancing their knowledge and practical skills associated with ophthalmic anaesthesia.44 - 4.6 All staff should have access to adequate time, funding and facilities to undertake and update training that is relevant to their clinical practice, including resuscitation training.45